Richardaeld/google_translate_game/README.md

 #### Assumption(s):
 1. These assumptions match the test assumptions that are being run.
 This test has its own assumptions in addition to this.
 1. Tester will ***not*** reload browser between play throughs.
-1. The tester knows this can make the game extremely difficult or even unwinnable.
+1. Tester knows this can make the game extremely difficult or even unwinnable.
-1. The tester knows the card's face div has an ID and the last number of this ID is used to pair the cards.
+1. Tester knows the card's face div has an ID and the last number of this ID is used to pair the cards.
-1. The tester will increase the **time on clock** if needed.
+1. Tester will increase the **time on clock** if needed.
-1. The tester may not be able to win on **hard** or **unforgiving** on a tablet or mobile device and that's acceptable.
+1. Tester may not be able to win on **hard** or **unforgiving** on a tablet or mobile device and that's acceptable.
 (Detailed in the testing steps.)
-1. The tester will intentionally fail a single game on every difficulty level tested.
+1. Tester will intentionally fail a single game on every difficulty level tested.

 #### Testing Step(s):
 1. Increase **difficulty** of the game.